Adding and Removing Memory Pressure Application Sample

 These samples require Windows headers which are available to your project if you build using Microsoft Visual Studio 2005, the Visual Studio 2005 Command Prompt, or if you have the Platform SDK installed and specified in an include path.

-This sample demonstrates the new AddMemoryPressure and RemoveMemoryPressure methods of the GC class.
+This sample demonstrates the newand methods of the class.
 You can use these methods to change the pattern of the garbage collection strategy for generation-zero collections.
 You should use them to give the garbage collector (GC) a hint, whenever the number of unmanaged resources being allocated is significantly higher than the managed footprint for the same resources.
 Without this hint, the GC is unaware of the unmanaged memory, and can therefore select a suboptimal collection strategy.

 Simply run the sample, and observe the number of successful allocations with and without the memory pressure (you will notice that the allocations are more successful when you add pressure appropriately).
 Also, observe the effect the added pressure has on the number of generation-zero collections performed, indicating the fact that the GC is performing several more collections when pressure is added.